 Smart Moves Programme -Building Resilience

 Smart moves is a programme of evidence-based short sessions to give young people small learn-able skills (Smart Moves) that increase resilience.
 It is a flexible resource deliverable in a variety of formats to meet the needs of the school.
 You can browse the resources online at Flipsnack.

-Equipping young people with a range of “smart moves” they can make when things get tough will increase the protective factors in their lives, helping them to thrive.
-Smart Moves topics from the Resilience Framework
+Smart Moves equips young people with a range of “smart moves” they can make when things get tough.
+Thus increasing the protective factors in their lives and helping them to thrive.

 The Smart Moves Programme helps students to develop life long resilience which helps address some common anxieties when transitioning from year 6 to year 7.
 Using consistent language and models across the school phases helps young people to embed the newly learned resilience skills.